Program: B.A. Art Education (All-Grade Education Program)

 - Demonstrate knowledge of teaching methods, learning strategies, art processes and materials for teaching art in the classroom, elementary through secondary.

-- Demonstrate an understanding of a theme-based, interdisciplinary approach to art education.
+- Demonstrate an understanding of a theme-based, interdisciplinary approach to art education through written curriculum materials.

 - Demonstrate an understanding of child development, special needs, and how these topics relate to approaches to teaching art in the inclusive classroom.